 Advanced developers can use their keyboard and command line to navigate through their computer with ease; with practice this approach is much faster than using a mouse.

-In this book I’ll give you the exact instructions to run–you don’t need to be an expert on the command line–but over time it’s a good skill to have for any professional software developer.
+In this book I’ll give you the exact instructions to run–you don’t need to be an expert on the command line–but over time it’s a good skill for any professional software developer to develop.
 Two good free resources for further study are the Command Line Crash Course and CodeCademy’s Course on the Command Line.

 Install Python 3 on Mac OS X (click here for Windows or Linux)